ChetanSarda99/ChetanSarda99/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on improving my Machine Learning skills by doing projects with real world applications.
+- 🔭 I’m currently working on improving my Machine Learning skills by deploying projects with real world applications.
 - 🌱 I’m currently pursuing Master's of Business Analytics at UBC Sauder School of Business.
 - 👯 I’m looking to collaborate on Data Science and Machine Learning Projects.
 - 📫 How to reach me: You can connect with me : [Linkedin](https://www.linkedin.com/in/chetan-sarda/) !